 The Tree That Stands Beyond Space: Rebbe Nachman of Breslov on the Mystical Experience, by David Sears, edited by Ozer Bergman

-As you draw ever closer to the Beloved you will doubtless acquire many more books and other items, however these are good to begin with.
-Remember that any material items CAN become idols when people overly stress their importance and/or holiness.
-Religious items should be viewed as tools through which to connect to the Beloved and His Covenant, not as items worthy of undue honors.
-They are not amulets* etc. If you are not able to procure any of the items on this list remember that what HaShem mainly seeks is your heart, your consciousness.
-Some of the greatest tzadikim lived lives of total poverty without any material accouterments nor even a place to keep them.
-Remember these words of our beloved Rebbe Nachman of Breslov:Even after all the wisdom and sophistication - even if you possess true wisdom - you must cast aside all wisdom and sophistication and serve G-d with complete innocence and simplicity, with no sophistication whatever.
+As you draw ever closer to the Beloved you will doubtless acquire much more Judaica.
+Remember that material items CAN become idols when people overly stress their importance and/or holiness.
+Such items best viewed as tools through which to connect to the Beloved within one consciousness.
+Keep all things in balance.
+If you are not able to procure any of the items, remember that what HaShem mainly seeks is your heart, your consciousness.
+Many of the greatest Tzadikim lived lives of poverty without material accouterments or a place to keep them.
+Remember these words of our beloved Rebbe Nachman of Breslov:Even after all the wisdom and sophistication, even if you possess true understanding, you must cast aside all that wisdom and sophistication and serve G-d with complete innocence and simplicity.

 The greatest wisdom of all is not to be wise at all.
-The truth is that no one in the world is wise, for “there is no wisdom and no understanding. before G-d” (Proverbs 21:30).
-The main thing G-d wants is the heart, the consciousness – Likutey Moharan II, 44
+The truth is that no one in the world is wise, for there is no wisdom and no understanding. before G-d (Proverbs 21:30).
+The main thing G-d wants is your heart, the consciousness, Likutey Moharan II, 44